What Is Cross Price Elasticity of Demand?

 Therefore, the cross-price elasticity of demand can be calculated using the above formula as: –

 - Cross price elasticity of demand = (3,000 – 4,000) / (3,000 + 4,000) ÷ ($2.50 – $3.50) / ($2.50 + $3.50)

 - = (-1 / 7) ÷ (-1 / 6)

 It is of paramount importance for a business to understand the concept and relevance of cross-price elasticity of demand to understand the relationship between the price of a good and the quantity demanded of another good at that price.
-It can be used to decide the pricing policy for different markets and for various products or services.
-The cross-price elasticity behaves differently based on the type of relationship between the goods which are discussed below.
+One can use it to decide the pricing policy for different markets and various products or services.
+The cross-price elasticity behaves differently based on the relationship between the goods, which are discussed below.

 #1 – Substitute products

-In case both goods which are perfect substitutes to each other resulting in perfect competition, then an increase in the price of one good will lead to an increase in demand for the rival product.
+If both goods that are perfect substitutes for each other result in perfect competitionPerfect CompetitionPerfect competition is a market in which there are a large number of buyers and sellers, all of whom initiate the buying and selling mechanism.
+Furthermore, no restrictions apply in such markets, and there is no direct competition.
+It is assumed that all of the sellers sell identical or homogenous products., then an increase in the price of one goodwill leads to a rise in demand for the rival product.
 For example, various brands of cereal are examples of substitute goods.
-It is to be noted that the cross price elasticity for two substitutes will be positive.
+It is to be noted that the cross-price elasticity for two substitutes will be positive.

 #2 – Complementary products